lapacek/cpp-matrix-study/README.md

 ## motivation

 Study of a basics of matrix data structure design using a c++11 metaprogramming techniques.
+Just for understand some template tricks.

 ## build